 - Celestine Nudana – Reading Pleasure

 Gurunath: What advice would you give to young readers of BestOfGuru(BOG) who want to follow a similar career path as you?

 Archana Chaurasia Kapoor: Follow your heart and the path will reveal itself.

 Gurunath: How can BestOfGuru readers get in touch with you?
 Would you like to suggest any improvements for BestofGuru?

 Archana Chaurasia Kapoor: First of all, let me compliment you on this Navratri series, Guru.
 This was a great idea and you have executed it flawlessly.
 Kudos!

 My suggestion would be to try and innovate continuously and come up with creative ideas like the Navratri series.
 After a while complacency sets in and only those who innovate constantly survive and reach the top.
 Here’s wishing you the very best Guru.

-Thanks to Archana Chaurasia Kapoor for this fabulous interview and spending some valuable time with us.
+Thanks to Archana Chaurasia Kapoor for this fabulous interview and for spending some valuable time with us.

-Don’t forget to share this awesome interview in social media.
+Don’t forget to share this awesome interview on social media.
 I will be pleased if you share this now !!!
 Cheers!!!
 Join Best Of Guru on Facebook, & Twitter.